 Furthermore, continuous processing facilitates quality control.
 For instance, many therapeutic proteins are insufficiently stable for batch processing.
 But with continuous processing, once the protein is secreted from the cells it can be taken out of the bioreactor and purified immediately, so there’s no degradation.

 Up until a few years ago, continuous processing was limited to upstream only, because there were no unit operations available for downstream.
-But now several companies, including GE Healthcare, are making unit operations for continuous chromatography based on switching columns.
+But now several companies, including Cytiva, are making unit operations for continuous chromatography based on switching columns.
 So we’re beginning to see a movement toward integrated up and downstream continuous processing.

 Q&A's with Industry Leaders--read more here.